crosstheages/public-data/patch-notes.md

 ### Changes

 - Crafting
-  - Being able to craft NFT now require 10 CTA Token.
+  - Being able to craft NFT now requires 10 CTA Token.
     - Note: This has been added in order to reduce incentive to create multiple accounts to abuse the new reward system.
 You can still craft digital without any CTA tokens.

 ### Fixes